A graphical framework for interpretable correlation matrix models: Penalized complexity prior for

-Hence, the PC-prior is a tilted Jeffrey's prior for $\xi$.
-Thus, the PC prior for the correlation matrix follows from a numerical approximation to the Hessian matrix of the KLD and equation \ref{eq:eqkld}, in one dimension.
-We assume a common rate parameter, $\lambda$, for each model pair in the sequence.
-Different parameters could be considered, although the interpretation and specification by the user would be cumbersome.
-We advocate using one rate parameter that is common for each step.
-The effect of certain choices of $\lambda$ is investigated in the next section.
+Similarly, all the PC priors for the different steps are constructed until finally, the joint prior \eqref{eq:pcpriorC} is defined.
+We assume a common rate parameter, $\lambda$, for each step in the sequence.
+Because the joint prior is built from stepwise model comparisons, we defined one rate parameter that is common to all intermediate steps between $\pmb C$ and $\pmb I$ to ensure equal contraction between steps.\\ The sensitivity of the choice of $\lambda$ is investigated in the next section.

-\subsection{Choosing the value for $\lambda$}
+\subsection{Choosing the value for \texorpdfstring{$\lambda$}{}}

 The prior depends on the $\lambda$ parameter, which corresponds to the rate of the exponential prior of the pairwise distance between the base model and its corresponding complex model.
+Close to the base model, the PC prior is a tilted Jeffreys’ where the amount of tilting is determined by the distance on the Riemannian manifold to the base model scaled by the parameter $\lambda$.
+The user-defined parameter $\lambda$ thus determines the degree of informativeness in the prior.
+Because the PC priors are defined as weakly informative priors, they tend to be fairly insensitive to the choice of $\lambda$ when there is at least a moderate amount of information.

 We proceed numerically to define a reasonable value for $\lambda$ by sampling distances and mapping them to correlations.
-The most appropriate value for $\lambda$ is the value that contracts correlation towards 0.
-In Figure \ref{fig:lam1}, we illustrate the range of correlations obtained for different $\lambda$ values and correlation, generated with only one parent and a simpler model made of single children, i.e. independent and no parents.
-The histograms show that we reach a reasonable contraction around $\lambda=5$, as too small $\lambda$ values do not contract sufficiently towards zero.
+The most appropriate value for $\lambda$ is the value that contracts correlation towards 0 but allows for values to be close to 1.

+In Figure \ref{fig:lam1}, we illustrate the distribution obtained with different $\lambda$ values for a graph model made of a parent and hence compared with single children, i.e. independent and no parents.
+We reach a reasonable contraction around $\lambda=3$, as too small $\lambda$ values do not contract sufficiently towards zero, while too large values have prior probability close to zero for correlations near 1.